lennymalard/melpy-project/README.md

 Our model achieves 98% accuracy on both training and test datasets, which is good!
 With further optimization you could potentially reach 100%.
 Feel free to experiment!

 If you look closely, you will notice that the plot on the right closely resembles Figure 2.
-It’s actually the model’s inputs colored by the predictions, allowing us to visually assess whether the model is well trained and it is actually.
+It’s actually the model’s inputs colored by the predictions, allowing us to visually assess whether the model is well trained (which it is).

 ### Save Your Work